qureshiaquib/qureshiaquib.github.io/_posts/2023-12-29-azureshorts1.md

 tags: [Windows Server, Patching, Update, Less Downtime]
 ---

-This is the first post tailored towards folks who're interested in learning quick tips.
+This is the first post tailored for folks who're interested in learning quick tips related to Azure.
+I'm naming it Azure Shorts, which can be read within less than 5 minutes.
-I'm planning to create separate category for such post and you can find that by visiting category section.
+I'm planning to create a separate category for such post and you can find that by visiting category section.

 Post :